Emerging as confident, strong leaders.

 Grade 9

-Starting in their first year, students focus on building their skills in research and analysis, persuasive writing and public speaking so that each girl learns to articulate with conviction her ideas and unique viewpoint.
+Starting in Grade 9, students focus on honing skills in research, analysis, persuasive writing, and public speaking, empowering each girl to express her ideas and unique perspective with confidence and conviction.

 Grade 10

-In 10th grade, students expand their social justice and global perspectives as they engage in year-long community service projects and have the opportunity to study abroad at one of our international network schools.
+In Grade 10, students broaden their understanding of social justice and global perspectives through year-long community service projects and the opportunity to study abroad at one of our international network schools.

 Grade 11